api3dao/airnode/packages/airnode-examples/README.md

 [requester](https://docs.api3.org/airnode/latest/concepts/requester.html) triggers a request for Airnode.
 This contract is common for all Airnodes and requesters on a chain.

-If you are using the local blockchain, deploy the contact using the command below.
+If you are using a local blockchain, deploy the contact using the command below.
 Otherwise, the contract deployed by API3 on the chosen chain will be used automatically.

 ```sh